javiermms/environment_app/notes.md

 - Hook up Login button to user profile (done)
 - login submit button should look for username in database and re-route to /profiles/:id (done)
 - if username not found, should display error message in template (done)
+- add public folder with img, js and css subfolders (done)